PorametPat/phd-thesis/chapters/chapter_5.typ

 *The control:* Motivated by the noise model, we consider a single-parameter control in the Pauli X direction.
 The control envelope is a Gaussian shape with an area under the curve as a control parameter.
 The control is a rotation along the X-axis of the Bloch sphere, where the area is the rotation angle.
 The control is the same as defined in @eq:gaussian-envelope.
 Thus, we define the `ControlSequence` for inspeqtor using the code snippet defined in @code:gaussian-seqence.

-*Perform experiments and save to disk:* For the synthesis dataset, the inspector provides a convenient predefined function `sq.data.library.get_predefined_data_model_m1` to generate the noisy dataset given the system Hamiltonian, the control, and the other necessary information.
+*Experiments and data storing:* For the synthesis dataset, the inspector provides a convenient predefined function `sq.data.library.get_predefined_data_model_m1` to generate the noisy dataset given the system Hamiltonian, the control, and the other necessary information.
 We use the following code snippet to define the Hamiltonian of the noisy device.

 We define the ideal Hamiltonian first, and will reuse it for the construction of the Whitebox.
 We then use the ideal Hamiltonian to define the total Hamiltonian.
 Now, we generete the dataset using the following code snippet.
 #figure(